 Spice lovers will love the chewy molasses cookie with that thin crisp crust, and chocolate lovers are gonna be all over the dark chocolate chunks (I popped extra into the surface of every cookie before it bakes!)

-These cookies will add a bit of oomph to a classic holiday collection.
+These chewy chocolate chip ginger cookies will add a bit of oomph to a classic holiday collection.
 The molasses keeps them moist and chewy for days, and they can be frozen if you’re a make-ahead type.

-I’ve been making this base dough for years, it’s easy to mix up and easy to work with.
+I’ve been making this base dough for years and years, it’s easy to mix up and easy to work with.
 I like to use my 1 1/4 inch cookie scoop to portion out the balls of dough, that way they all bake up in a uniform size.
+These cookies are perfect for adding to a holiday cookie assortment, or give the whole batch to a lucky person on your gift list this year!

-The key to the voluptuous look of these cookies is simple ~ don’t let any cookie go into the oven without a few extra chips pushed into the top.
+The key to the voluptuous look (and taste!) of these chocolate chip ginger cookies is simple ~ don’t let any cookie go into the oven without a few extra chips pushed into the top.
 You won’t regret this extra little step 😉

 As the cookie spreads out in the oven the chips that you popped in will stay front and center and give the cookies an irresistible look.
 I recommend doing a test cookie or two before committing the whole batch to the oven.
 This helps you see how your oven performs.
 You may need to adjust the cooking time accordingly.